hyperledger/identus-docs/documentation/docs/quick-start.md

 ## Request a verification from the Verifier Cloud Agent to the Holder (JWT W3C Credential)
 Now that the Holder has received a credential, it can be used in a verification workflow between a Holder and a Verifier.
 This requires the following steps:

-1. Verifier creates a proof request
+1. Verifier creates a proof request.
-2. Holder receives the proof request
+2. Holder receives the proof request.
-3. Holder creates a proof presentation and shares this with the verifier
+3. Holder creates a proof presentation and shares this with the verifier.
-4. Verifier verifies the proof presentation
+4. Verifier verifies the proof presentation.

 :::info

-In the example, we show a verification flow that assumes a connection between Holder and Verifier.
+🗒️ In the example, we show a verification flow that assumes a connection between Holder and Verifier.
 In the future, we will also support connectionless verification.

 :::